runtimeverification/haskell-backend/design-decisions/2020-05-02-function-rules.md

 ### Priority

-Support for the `priority` attribute is built into this interpretation.
+The `priority` attribute is now encoded explicitly in the pre-condition of the axiom.